 The Company as lessor

-Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
-All other leases are classified as operating leases.
+Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks

-Amounts due from lessees under finance leases are recognised as receivables at the amount of the Company's net investment in the leases.
-Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Company's net investment outstanding in respect of the leases.
+Amounts due from lessees under finance leases are recognized as receivables at the amount of the Company’s net investment in the leases.
+Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Company’s net investment outstanding in respect of the leases.
 When the Company is an intermediate lessor, it accounts for its interests in the head lease and the sub-lease separately.
 The sub-lease is classified as a finance or operating lease by reference to the right-of-use assets arising from the head lease.

-Rental income from operating leases is recognised on a straight-line basis over the term of the relevant lease.
-Where the rentals are structured solely to increase in
+Rental income from operating leases is recognized on a straight-line basis over the term of the relevant lease.
+Where the rentals are structured solely to increase in line with expected general inflation to compensate for the Company’s expected inflationary cost increases, such increases are recognized in the period in which such benefits accrue.

 The Company did not make any adjustments to the accounting for assets held as a lessor as a result of adopting the new lease standard.